PMI-Basel/Caggia_et_al_As-BX_interaction/2_data/README.txt

-Data are stored in the European Nucleotide Archive (ENA).
+Data are stored in a demultiplexed form in the European Nucleotide Archive (ENA).
 The file files.txt contains all files we used.